Testing Membership for Timed Automata: Analysis of the Tester

-For the second inequality (2), consider the situation where we erase all the small blocks which have a small predecessor.
-There remains small blocks followed by large blocks.
-As $\gamma \geq 3\beta $, in the worst case there are $\beta $ remaining small blocks.
+For the second inequality (2), we have a conditional probability: we measure the probability, given that we hit a small block $j$, that the next block $j+1$ is also small.
+We therefore measure the probability that a sample hits a small block followed by another small block.
+Consider the sequences of consecutive small blocks, which exist since $\gamma \geq 3\beta $ from lemma \ref{cut}.
+If we erase all the small blocks which have a small successor, we capture the small blocks followed by another small block, i.e. the event we want to measure when we take a sample of weight at least $2k$.
+There remains small blocks followed by large blocks, at least one small block when all the small blocks were consecutive and at most $\beta$ small blocks in the worst case.
 We must therefore correct at most $2\beta$ cuts, for the large blocks and the remaining small blocks.
-The cost of the erasure is $Prob[ | w_{j+1}| \leq k~~ | ~~ |w_{j}| \leq k] .T$ and the correction cost is at most $2 \beta.3mB$.
+The cost of the erasure is: and the correction cost is at most $2 \beta.3\kappa m B$.
 As the word is $\eps$-far, then: